yuanxiaochenAC/EvoAgentX/README.md

   From a single prompt, EvoAgentX builds structured, multi-agent workflows tailored to the task.

 - 🔍 **Built-in Evaluation**
-  It integrates automatic evaluators to score agent behavior using task-specific or general-purpose criteria (e.g., success rate, factuality, latency).
+  It integrates automatic evaluators to score agent behavior using task-specific criteria.

 - 🔁 **Self-Evolution Engine**
   Agents don’t just work—they learn.
 EvoAgentX evolves workflows using optimization strategies like retrieval augmentation, mutation, and guided search.